 6.2 To unlock a locked AIS transceiver:

-If the AIS transceiver is removed from the anti-tamper plate, it will be locked; there will be no AIS data output (AIS transmissions remain unaffected).
-When locked, all four indicators will be illuminated.
+If the AIS transceiver is removed from the anti-tamper plate, it will be "locked"; there will be no AIS data output (AIS transmissions remain unaffected).
+When locked, The indicator light will flash red continually.

 To unlock: